localvoid/ivi/packages/ivi/README.md

 #### Template Data Structures

-Templates are compiled into a static part that is stored in a `TemplateDescriptor` object and an array of dynamic expressions.
+Templates are precompiled into a static part that is stored in a `TemplateDescriptor` object and an array of dynamic expressions.

 ```js